amohanta/doXgrabb3r/README.md

 # Description
 Used to hack a windows computer (Linux too only if it's running in wine)
+and steal certain files from it.

 # Detection
 It's fully undetected to all the antiviruses of the world as of now.